core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Readers are expected to be familiar with terms and concepts described in CoAP {{RFC7252}}, group communication for CoAP {{I-D.ietf-core-groupcomm-bis}}, Observe {{RFC7641}}, CBOR {{RFC8949}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-This specification additionally defines the following terminology.
+This document additionally defines the following terminology.

 * Traditional observation.
 A resource observation associated to a single observer client, as defined in {{RFC7641}}.